Dive Into Raja Ampat (Waiwo Resort)

 How To Get There

-Dive Into Raja Ampat is located on the Island of Wesai in western Papua.
+Waiwo Resort is located on the Island of Wesai in western Papua.
 The closest airport is in Sorong which has two direct flights per day from Manado, Ambon, and Jakarta.
 Resort staff picks guests up at the airport and brings them to the ferry in Sorong Harbor, for a 2-hour transfer by fast Hydrofoil ferry from Sorong to Wesai.
 The cost of the ticket one way is Rp250000 (approx US $18) per person.

 Dive Overview

-Diving in Raja Ampat diving is characterized by its incredible diversity, featuring an amazing array of medium to large size fish, good macro, and great hard and soft coral reefs, not to mention a number of muck and mangrove sites.
+Diving in Raja Ampat is characterized by its incredible diversity, featuring an amazing array of medium to large size fish, good macro, and great hard and soft coral reefs, not to mention a number of muck and mangrove sites.
 The water temperatures range around 89F (31C) all year long, which means divers barely need a wetsuit.

 Located in the province of West Papua in Indonesia, Raja Ampat is right at the heart of Indo-Pacific's Coral Triangle, home to the richest marine diversity, and as a result, some of the best scuba diving in the world.